angr/angr-platforms/tutorial/3_loader.md

         return False
 ```

 Don't forget to seek the stream to 0!!
-Some other is_compatible, or the rest of CLE, is going to use it later.
+Some other `is_compatible`, or the rest of CLE, is going to use it later.
 As they used to say when I was a kid, "Be kind, rewind" :)

 Last but not least, we need to tell CLE about our backend.